JulieWinchester/morphotester/README.txt

 Known Issues
 ============

+Windows 8 64-bit version

+	Due to slight instability in dependent packages in 64-bit Windows 8, this version of MorphoTester experiences two minor issues relating to mesh visualization.
+When visualizing meshes, a VTK/OpenGL error message will appear.
+Mesh visualization will occur normally despite this, and the error message can be closed without any consequences.
+When visualizing surface DNE, scale bars will often be placed partially off-screen.
+This can be largely fixed by running MorphoTester as an administrator.
+If scale bar misplacement occurs while running as administrator, reloading the surface should fix this.
+All other features work appropriately.

 CHOL errors

-	This is the primary bug likely to be encountered with MorphoTester.
+	This is the primary issue likely to be encountered with MorphoTester.
 It will only be encountered when measuring DNE with implicit fairing smoothing.
 This error relates to the matrices that comprise the surface data, and in practice it has mostly been